crystalcommerce/Frontend-Standards/README.md

     ```css
     /* custom.shame.css */

-    /*  Page container gets overwritten by Javascript
+    /*
+    *    Style set with Javascript so I
-        so I need to overwrite it with !important   */
+    *    need to overwrite it with !important
+    */

     #page-container { background: #000 !important;}
     ```